Civility and Polite Behavior...

-Etiquette does not now have the connotation that it once held with cotillions, debutante balls, or “coming out parties.
-While once an indication of each person’s proper “station” in society, in today’s world, etiquette can make the lives of our children and teenagers a great deal more pleasant for themselves and others.
-There are a number of areas, only briefly touched upon here, in which etiquette—which might be partially described as an internalized sense of behavioral boundaries and concern for the well-being of others—can play an important role.
+Etiquette, no longer has the connotation that it once held with simply cotillions, debutante balls, or “coming out parties.
+While once an indication of each person’s proper “station in society, in today’s world, etiquette can make the lives of all our children and teenagers a great deal more pleasant for themselves and others.
+There are a number of areas, only briefly touched upon here, in which etiquette, which might be partially described as an internalized sense of behavioral boundaries and concern for the well-being of others, can play an important role.

 Social media and technology

 It is pretty clear that constant and evolving media technology, in which vulnerable children and easily-influenced teenagers are exposed to endless amounts of mature content, can affect the behavior of our youth.
-Social networking sites have placed the focus on self, with an emphasis on "Look at me," "Listen to what I have to say," and, sometimes, "Allow me to expose myself to the world, warts and all” and with no filters.
-This environment does not necessarily encourage self-restraint and consideration of the needs and feelings of others.
-This self-directed dialogue can quickly become boring, even to oneself.
-And, as some notable examples teach, sometimes that boredom can lead to a regrettable pushing of the edge.
+Social networking sites have placed the focus on self, with an emphasis on "Look at me," "Listen to what I have to say," and, sometimes, "Allow me to expose myself to the world, warts and all," and with no filters.
+This environment does not necessarily encourage self-restraint nor consideration of the needs and feelings of others.
+This self-directed dialogue quickly becomes boring, even to oneself.

 What we can do?

 It is paramount that, as parents, guardians, teachers, and administrators, we encourage and praise appropriate behavior and manners and, by the same token, not allow our youth to behave rudely or inappropriately.
-We have to remain engaged, keeping in mind that even though many children and teens may appear mature, this does not necessarily mean that they are.
+We have to remain engaged, stay vigilant ---keeping in mind that even though many children and teens may appear mature, this does not necessarily mean that they are.